Have you ever taken an improv class?

 7. Do not read from a script.

-If you know your material well, you can simply be in the moment and let your conversation donor/partner following a natural flow.
+If you know your material well, you can simply be in the moment and let your conversation evolve, following a natural flow.

 In other words, improvise.